cameronpcampbell/Desync/README.md

 - - -

 # Changing the amount of initial actors
 Behind the scenes Desync using a pool of `Actors`.
 When you run a ModuleScript through Desync it picks a random Actor to run from.
-The default amount of Actors that are initially created is 50, however if a ModuleScript is ran through Desync and no Actor is availible then a new Actor will be created.
+The default amount of Actors that are initially created is 50, however if a ModuleScript is ran through Desync and no Actor is available then a new Actor will be created.

 To change the amount of Actors that are initially created then add a number Attribute called `InitialActors` to the Desync ModuleScript and set it accordingly.